stepcla/Moses-Cordovero---Pardes-Rimmonim/README.md

-Provisional working translation of Moses Cordovero's Pardes Rimmonim.
+Provisional working translation of Moses Cordovero's Pardes Rimmonim ("Garden of Pomegranates"), an important work of theosophic Kabbalah.
 Work in progress, which will take me at least ten years to complete.